Goal-Oriented Semantic Communications for 6G Networks: Introduction

 \section{Introduction}

-Inspired by Shannon’s classic information theory \cite{shannon1948mathematical}, Weaver and Shannon proposed a more general definition of a communication system involving three different levels of problems, namely, (i) transmission of bits (the technical problem); (ii) semantic exchange of transmitted bits (the semantic problem); and (iii) effect of semantic information exchange (the effectiveness problem).
-The first level of communication, which is the transmission of bits, has been well studied and realized in conventional communication systems based on Shannon’s bit-oriented technical framework.
-However, with the massive deployment of emerging devices, including Extended Reality (XR) and Unmanned Aerial Vehicles (UAVs), diverse tasks with stringent requirements pose critical challenges to traditional bit-oriented communications, which are already approaching the Shannon physical capacity limit.
+Inspired by Shannon’s classic information theory, Weaver and Shannon proposed a more general definition of a communication system involving three different levels of problems, namely, (i) the bits conveying information should be reliably transmitted to the recipient (the technical problem); (ii) the context conveyed by the transmitted bits should accurately reflect the intentions of the sender (the semantic problem); and (iii) the conduct or action of the system in response to communications should be effective in accomplishing a desired task (the effectiveness problem) \cite{Shannon1949}.
+The first level of communication, which is the transmission of bits, has been well studied and realized in conventional communication systems based on Shannon’s technical framework.
+However, with the massive deployment of emerging devices, including Extended Reality (XR) and Unmanned Aerial Vehicles (UAVs), diverse tasks with stringent requirements pose critical challenges to traditional communications, which are already approaching the Shannon physical capacity limit.
 This imposes the Sixth Generation (6G) network towards a communication paradigm shift to semantic level and effectiveness level by exploiting the context of data and its importance to the task.
+It is noted that the significance and importance of information evaluates the importance of extracted semantic information in accomplishing a specific task and is closely coupled with the considered task.

-Initial works on ``semantic communications'' have mainly focused on identifying the content of the traditional text and speech \cite{luo2022, shi2021semantic}, and the information freshness, i.e., AoI \cite{NowAoI} as a semantic metric that captures the timeliness of the information.
+Initial works on ``semantic communications'' have mainly focused on identifying the content of the traditional text and speech \cite{ Luo2022}, and the information freshness, i.e., age of information (AoI) \cite{pappas2023age} as a semantic metric that captures the timeliness of the information.
 However, these cannot capture the data importance sufficiently of achieving a specific task.
 In \cite{kountouris2021semantics}, a joint design of information generation, transmission, and reconstruction was proposed.
-Although the authors explored the benefits of including the effectiveness level in \cite{strinati20216g,popovski2020semantic}, an explicit and systematic communication framework incorporating both semantic level and effectiveness level has not been proposed yet.
+Although the authors explored the benefits of including the effectiveness level in \cite{popovski2020semantic}, an explicit and systematic communication framework incorporating both semantic level and effectiveness level has not been proposed yet.
 There is an urgent need for a unified communication framework aiming at task-oriented performances for diverse data types.